 Action Cable ‘Hello World’ with Rails 5.1

 Most people have seen examples of Action Cable chat applications.
 I find them too big for a quick introduction to the idea of Action Cable.
-For my new “Learn Rails 5.1” book I created a smaller, easier to replicate and to understand example where we send a piece of “Hello World!”
+For my “Learn Rails 5.1” book I created a smaller, easier to replicate and to understand example where we send a piece of “Hello World!”
 HTML from the console to the already loaded webpage.

 Do you prefer a screencast?
 You’ll find one at the bottom of this page.